 Integration of new hardware will occur during the extended outages that occur each calendar year.
-These will be approximately 6 months in duration and will be integrated into the operating schedule well in advance.
-Installation, checkout and commissioning of the first module of upgraded 201 MHz RF systems will take place in FY12 with the next two modules to follow as soon as possible after that.
+These will be at least 3 months in duration, not to exceed 6 months, and will be integrated into the operating schedule in advance.
+Installation, checkout commissioning of the first module of upgraded 201 MHz RF systems will take place in FY11 with the next two modules to follow as soon as possible after that.
 Each outage will constitute a sub-project in itself that can be integrated with planned routine plant maintenance and scheduled FIRP projects.
 Each annual outage will include required activities with checkout and verification of interlock systems, operations manual updates, and commissioning time commensurate with extent of changes.
-For example, LLRF system testing requires cooling water, RF power, and control system interfaces.
+For example, LLRF system testing requires availability of cooling water, RF power, and control system interfaces.